awsdocs/amazon-ec2-user-guide/doc_source/work-with-spot-fleets.md

    }
    ```

-   The preceding example policy grants an IAM user the permissions required for most Spot Fleet use cases\.
+   The preceding example policy grants a user the permissions required for most Spot Fleet use cases\.
 To limit the user to specific API actions, specify only those API actions instead\.

    **Required EC2 and IAM APIs**